 40 According to the authorities, an internal performance measure has been introduced to improve the efficiency and overall time for the application of private land lease for commercial use.
 The Ministry of Development has also been working to further streamline the process of approving land transfers from 298 days to 112 days, while trying to ensure more transparent procedures related to land issues.

-ensure efficiency and cost effectiveness.
-The government's efforts over the past several years have resulted in a slight improvement in time to export and import, especially concerning documentary compliance (Figure A1.6).41
+years have resulted in a slight improvement in time to export and import, especially concerning documentary compliance (Figure A1.6).41